-Choose the landing spot on the ever-changing Fortnite map and your inventory will soon be bursting with weapons and ammo.
+Choose the right landing spot on the ever-changing Fortnite map and your inventory will soon be bursting with weapons and ammo.
 Drop into the wrong location, however, and you’ll be a fish out of water, running around aimlessly with nothing but a useless pickaxe until another player puts you out of your misery.
-Our guide to the best Fortnite landing spots will make sure the latter doesn't become habitual.
+Our guide to the best landing spots on Fortnite's map will make sure the latter doesn't become habitual.

 Most of the spots featured here are away from the major, named locations, mainly because you already know what you’re getting if you go there: lots of loot and lots of enemies.
 They’re perfect for practicing with the game’s guns, but not so good if you want to consistently reach the latter stages of a round.